martin-ockajak/automorph/docs/rest-rpc/README.md

 ### Why call it REST-RPC though it has little in common with REST concepts ?

-To illustrate the fact that it provides API authors with a solution equivalent to typical REST API protocols by employing RPC principles.
+To illustrate the fact that it provides remote API authors with a solution equivalent to typical REST API protocols by employing RPC principles.

+### Can it be used in practice without having a specific REST-RPC library ?

+Absolutely.
+Any REST client or server library will suffice.
+However, using a specific REST-RPC library reduces the implementation effort.

 ## Request